-- · have an interest in current affairs - are interested in how human actions and political events shape our world - are able to carry out independent research learning
+- have an interest in current affairs - are interested in how human actions and political events shape our world - are able to carry out independent research learning

 Students can continue to pursue the subject at a greater depth at the 'A' Level.
-Students seeking admission to Junior College (JC) will need to include the Humanities grade for their L1R5 aggregate computation.
-To pursue a polytechnic diploma, the Humanities grade counts as one of the relevant subjects in computing the L1R4 aggregate.
+Students seeking admission to Junior College (JC) will need to include the Humanities grade for their L1R4 aggregate computation.
+To pursue a polytechnic diploma, the Combined Humanities grade may count as a subject in computing the ELR2B2 aggregate.